skippyr/river-dreams/README.md

-If this environment variable is not set, River Dreams will automatically set it based in your terminal emulator's color support, which, most of the times, works perfectly fine to discover your terminal can render pretty symbols or not.
+If this environment variable is not set, River Dreams will automatically set it based in your terminal emulator's color support, which, most of the times, works perfectly fine to deduce your terminal can render pretty symbols or not.

 ### Source Code